cosmos/cosmos-sdk/docs/core/baseapp.md

 It is **not** the role of the consensus engine to define the state or the validity of transactions.
 Generally, transactions are handled by the consensus engine in the form of `[]bytes`, and relayed to the application via the ABCI to be decoded and processed.
 At keys moments in the networking and consensus processes (e.g. beginning of a block, commit of a block, reception of an unconfirmed transaction, ...), the consensus engine emits ABCI messages for the state-machine to act on.

 Developers building on top of the Cosmos SDK need not implement the ABCI themselves, as all the ABCI messages are implemented as a set of `baseapp`'s methods in the Cosmos SDK.
-Let us go through the main ABCI messages that `baseapp` implements: [`CheckTx`](#checktx) and [`DeliverTx`](#delivertx).
+Let us go through the main ABCI messages that `baseapp` handles: [`CheckTx`](#checktx) and [`DeliverTx`](#delivertx).
 Note that these ABCI messages are different from the [`message`s](../building-modules/messages.md)  contained in [`transactions`](../basics/transactions.md), the purpose of which is to trigger state-transitions.

 ### CheckTx

-`CheckTx` is sent by the underlying consensus engine when a new unconfirmed (i.e. not yet included in a valid block) transaction is received by a full-node.
-The role of `CheckTx` is to guard the full-node's mempool (where unconfirmed transactions are stored until they are included in a block) from spam transactions.
-Unconfirmed transactions are relayed to peers only if they pass `CheckTx`.
+The `CheckTx` ABCI message is sent by the underlying consensus engine when a new unconfirmed (i.e. not yet included in a valid block) transaction is received by a full-node, and it is handled by the `CheckTx(req abci.RequestCheckTx)` method of `baseapp` (abbreviated to `CheckTx()` thereafter).
+The role of `CheckTx()` is to guard the full-node's mempool (where unconfirmed transactions are stored until they are included in a block) from spam transactions.
+Unconfirmed transactions are relayed to peers only if they pass `CheckTx()`.

-`CheckTx` can perform both *stateful* and *stateless* checks, but developers should strive to make them lightweight.
-In the Cosmos SDK, after [decoding transactions](./encoding.md), `CheckTx` is implemented to do the following checks:
+`CheckTx()` can perform both *stateful* and *stateless* checks, but developers should strive to make them lightweight.
+In the Cosmos SDK, after [decoding transactions](./encoding.md), `CheckTx()` is implemented to do the following checks:

 1. Extract the `message`s from the transaction.
 2. Perform *stateless* checks by calling `ValidateBasic()` on each of the `messages`.
 This is done first, as *stateless* checks are less computationally expensive than *stateful* checks.
 If `ValidateBasic()` fail, `CheckTx` returns before running *stateful* checks, which saves resources.
 3. Perform non-module related *stateful* checks on the account.
 This step is mainly about checking that the `message` signatures are valid, that enough fees are provided and that the sending account has enough funds to pay for said fees.
 Note that no precise [`gas`](./accounts-fees-gas.md#gas) counting occurs here, as `message`s are not processed.
 Usually, the [`anteHandler`](./accounts-fees-gas.md#antehandler) will check that the `gas` provided with the transaction is superior to a minimum reference gas amount based on the raw transaction size, in order to avoid spam with transactions that provide 0 gas.
 4. Ensure that a [`Route`](#message-routing) exists for each `message`, but do **not** actually process `message`s. `Message`s only need to be processed when the canonical state need to be updated, which happens during `DeliverTx`.

-Steps 2. and 3. are  performed by the [`anteHandler`](./accounts-fees-gas.md#antehandler) in the [`RunTx`](#runtx-,antehandler-and-runmsgs) function, which `CheckTx` calls with the `runTxModeCheck` mode.
-During each step of `CheckTx`, a special [volatile state](#volatile-states) called `checkState` is updated.
-This state is used to keep track of the temporary changes triggered by the `CheckTx` calls of each transaction without modifying the [main canonical state](#main-state) .
-For example, when a transaction goes through `CheckTx`, the transaction's fees are deducted from the sender's account in `checkState`.
-If a second transaction is received from the same account before the first is processed, and the account has consumed all its funds in `checkState` during the first transaction, the second transaction will fail `CheckTx` and be rejected.
+Steps 2. and 3. are  performed by the [`anteHandler`](./accounts-fees-gas.md#antehandler) in the [`RunTx()`](#runtx()-,antehandler-and-runmsgs()) function, which `CheckTx()` calls with the `runTxModeCheck` mode.
+During each step of `CheckTx()`, a special [volatile state](#volatile-states) called `checkState` is updated.
+This state is used to keep track of the temporary changes triggered by the `CheckTx()` calls of each transaction without modifying the [main canonical state](#main-state) .
+For example, when a transaction goes through `CheckTx()`, the transaction's fees are deducted from the sender's account in `checkState`.
+If a second transaction is received from the same account before the first is processed, and the account has consumed all its funds in `checkState` during the first transaction, the second transaction will fail `CheckTx`() and be rejected.
 In any case, the sender's account will not actually pay the fees until the transaction is actually included in a block, because `checkState` never gets committed to the main state. `checkState` is reset to the latest state of the main state each time a blocks gets [committed](#commit).

-`CheckTx` returns a response to the underlying consensus engine of type [`abci.ResponseCheckTx`](https://tendermint.com/docs/spec/abci/abci.html#messages).
+`CheckTx()` returns a response to the underlying consensus engine of type [`abci.ResponseCheckTx`](https://tendermint.com/docs/spec/abci/abci.html#messages).
 The response contains:

 - `Code (uint32)`: Response Code. `0` if successful.
 - `Data ([]byte)`: Result bytes, if any.